mathieucaroff/cellex/DOCUMENTATION.md

 ## Top Toolbar

-The top toolbar is composed of a **play/pause** button, a **automaton input widget** and a **genesis selector**.
+The top toolbar is composed of a **play/pause** button, a **full screen** button, a button to **open the automata gallery**, an **automaton randomization button**, an **automaton input widget**, a **genesis selector**, a **differential mode selector**, and finally, a **settings button**.

 ## Automaton Input Widget

 The automaton input widget allows to input an automaton descriptor.
 For automata with more than two colors, the number of colors must be specified in the descriptor, e.g. "3 colors".
 For automata whose neighborhood is larger than 3 cells, the neighborhood size must be specified, e.g. "neighborhood size 5".
 Finally, the rule number or code number of the automaton must always be specified, e.g. "rule 901" or "code 376".

-## Top Menu
+Example: `neighborhood size 5, 3 colors, code 86_429`

 ### Genesis

-The genesis selector allows to choose what the how the starting state of the automaton should be generated.
+The genesis selector allows to choose how the starting state of the automaton should be generated.
 The genesis selector offers a preset of options:

-- Impulse 1, Impulse 3 and Impulse 5 are deterministic.
+- Impulse 1, Impulse 3, Impulse 5 and Impulse 7 are deterministic.
 They all correspond to a starting position where all but one or two cells are dead.
 Their names are chosen because of the binary notation of each number: 3 is written `0b11` and 5 is written `0b101`.

 - Random 10%, Random 50% and Random 90% are genesis states randomly generated states.
 The percentage is the likelihood to be alive, for each cell.

   Please note that the random used in the simulator is generated with a seed.
 This allows the random of the application to be deterministic.
 It makes the initial state of the application reproducible, given the seed.
-The seed parameter can be found in the Topology menu.
+The seed parameter can be found in the Topology section of the settings panel.

-  Next to the seed selector is a dice button.
+  Note that next to the seed input field is a dice button.
 This dice allows to randomly generate a new seed, to obtain a new initial state.

 ## Automaton Editor

 The automaton editor shows the resulting cell of for each of all the possible combinations of states.
-Click on a result cell or scrolling while hovering allows to change the automaton.
+Clicking on a result cell allows to change the automaton.

 ### Simulation topology selector